 Replacement of the spine disc is performed with the purpose to reduce backache.
 During the surgical treatment abroad damaged parts of the lumbar disc or several discs are removed, replacing them with artificial – implants made from metal or other materials.
 Replacement of discs can be performed both in the cervical and lumbar part.
-You can significantly reduce NHS waiting time for spine surgery like replacement of the spinal disc if you chose to have it abroad and get NHS refund.
+You can significantly reduce NHS waiting time for spine surgery like the replacement of the spinal disc if you chose to have it abroad and get NHS refund.

 Avoid NHS Waiting Time for kyphoplasty

-Kyphoplasty is little invasive surgical treatment abroad that is performed to heal osteoporotic fractures of the spine vertebrae.
-A special balloon is inserted to stabilize the damaged vertebra with the purpose to straighten out places of fracture and restore anatomically correct shape of vertebra.
-When it is achieved, balloon is taken out and acrylic cohesive substance is injected in the vertebra to fixate and maintain correct height and shape of vertebra.
+Kyphoplasty is a little invasive surgical treatment abroad that is performed to heal osteoporotic fractures of the spine vertebrae.
+A special balloon is inserted to stabilize the damaged vertebra with the purpose to straighten out places of fracture and restore the anatomically correct shape of the vertebra.
+When it is achieved, a balloon is taken out and acrylic cohesive substance is injected in the vertebra to fixate and maintain the correct height and shape of the vertebra.

 Avoid NHS Waiting Time for vertebroplasty

-Vertebroplasty is little invasive surgical treatment abroad that is performed for the treatment abroad of fractures of osteoporotic vertebra of the spine.
-Place of the fracture is stabilized with special cohesive substance that is injected in the rupture place of the vertebra.
-In case of the vertebroplasty initial physiological height and shape of the vertebra is not restored.
-You can significantly reduce NHS waiting time for spine surgery like vertebroplasty if you chose to have it abroad and get NHS refund.
+Vertebroplasty is little invasive surgical treatment abroad that is performed for the treatment abroad of fractures of the osteoporotic vertebra of the spine.
+Place of the fracture is stabilized with a special cohesive substance that is injected in the ruptured place of the vertebra.
+In the case of the vertebroplasty, initial physiological height and shape of the vertebra are not restored.
+You can significantly reduce NHS waiting time for spine surgery like vertebroplasty if you chose to have it abroad and get an NHS refund.

 Avoid NHS Waiting Time for injection in facet joints.

 Injection in facet joints.
-Facet joints are located in the back of spine vertebrae between each pair of vertebras.
-These joints secure stability of the spine and create possibility to bend and turn.
+Facet joints are located in the back of the spine vertebrae between each pair of vertebras.
+These joints secure the stability of the spine and create the possibility to bend and turn.